campa-consortium/pals/source/element-parameters.md

 `MagneticMultipoleP`, `ElectricMultipoleP`, `MetaP`, `AlignmentP`, etc.
 By convention, group names use upper camel case and it is highly recommended that this convention be followed but it is not mandatory.
 Also, by convention, parameter groups end with a `P`.
-This is to distinguish between element types and parameter groups which might have similar names.
-For example, `Fork` is the name of an element type and `ForkP` is the name of a parameter group which a `Fork` element will have.
+This is to distinguish between element kinds and parameter groups which might have similar names.
+For example, `Fork` is the name of an element kind and `ForkP` is the name of a parameter group which a `Fork` element will have.

 There are three element parameters that are so common, and do not fit into